AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: BBN physics and cosmology

-which will modify the relation between the temperature and the time, and result in a ``reheating'' of the primordial plasma and a local increase of the radiation entropy density.
-We can note that in absence of $\Sigma\mrm{rad}$ this relation is equivalent to ${\rm d}(s\mrm{rad} a^3)/{\rm d}t=0$, so that the radiation entropy term vanishes in Eq.~(\ref{eq:darkentropy}).
+which will modify the relation between the temperature and the time according to Eq.~(\ref{eq:dlna3_dt}), and result in a ``reheating'' of the primordial plasma and a local increase of the radiation entropy density.

 We use the following parametrisation: